jetemi/Exam-prep/dbms II.md

         *   Can lead to inconsistencies and redundancy if not carefully managed, as different data sources may have overlapping or conflicting data.
         *   May result in a less coherent and less adaptable database structure if the overall organizational needs are not considered.
         *   Difficult to scale for large, complex systems.

-**In Summary:**

-*   **Top-down:**  General to specific, entity-relationship focused, holistic view, better for complex systems, potentially slower initially.
-*   **Bottom-up:** Specific to general, attribute-focused, detailed view, better for smaller systems with clear data sources, potentially less consistent overall structure.

-Often, a **mixed approach** is used in practice, combining the benefits of both top-down (for overall structure) and bottom-up (for detailed data analysis).

-**2. Conceptual Design and SQL Functions**

 **2a.
 What is the minimal data rule in conceptual design?
 Why is it important?
 [4 Marks]**

 **Answer:**